Tide Trader

 The goal is to create a dedicated product for users who want a structured intraday workflow instead of repurposing an overnight report for a different job.

 Tide Trader is built around overnight continuation.
-Wave Trader is being designed around market-hours participation, tighter execution timing, and higher sensitivity to open-session and power-hour behavior.
+Wave Trader is designed around market-hours participation, tighter execution timing, and higher sensitivity to open-session and power-hour behavior.

 That means the cadence, signal weighting, and report timing will be different even though the dashboard style stays consistent.